amonjerro/dungeon/README.md

 The construction of the maze is based on Prim's algorithm [as explained](http://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm) as explained by Jamis Buck.

 ## Current status
 Its waaaay early into development.
-The maze is just two randomly generated rectangles that don't interact with each other.
-It's less of a maze and more "Babby's First Rect-Draw Tool".
+The maze currently only generates the rooms every time the page is loaded.
+It has a button that toggles the grid.
+I still need to add a button that generates the rooms on demand, which probably means putting all of the loose iterations onto functions.
+Thinking about moving all those functions to separate files and keeping the code properly compartmentalized.

 ## What's in store
 - First should be completing the dang maze.
 It will be very similar to the way it is done by Bob Nystrom in [his post](http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/).